Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-7.md

 24. A company has infrastructure hosted in an on-premises data center.
 They currently have an operations team that takes care of identity management.
 If they decide to migrate to the AWS cloud, which of the following services would help them perform the same role in AWS?
     - A. AWS IAM.
-    - B. AWS Outposts.
+    - B. AWS Outposts.[Extends AWS infrastructure to on-premises environments, but not for identity management]
-    - C. AWS Federation.
+    - C. AWS Federation.[ Allows integration with external identity providers (e.g., Active Directory, SAML)]
     - D. Amazon Redshift.

     <details markdown=1><summary markdown='span'>Answer</summary>